 In photosynthetic organisms (as opposed to yeast and fungi), the subsequent steps in the biosynthesis of plant sterols differ from that for cholesterol in that the important intermediate in the route from squalene via 2,3-oxidosqualene is cycloartenol, rather than lanosterol, and this is produced by the action of a 2,3(S)-oxidosqualene-cycloartenol cyclase (cycloartenol synthase).
 Then, the enzyme sterol methyltransferase 1 is of special importance in that it converts cycloartenol to 24-methylene cycloartenol, as the first step in introducing the methyl group onto C-24, while the enzyme cyclopropyl sterol isomerase is required to open the cyclopropane ring.
-Animals lack the sterol C24-methyltransferase gene.
-While this pathway is in essence linear up to the synthesis of 24-methylene lophenol, a bifurcation then occurs that results in two alternative pathways, one of which leads to the synthesis of sitosterol and stigmasterol and the other to that of campesterol.
+Animals lack the sterol C24-methylene lophenol, a bifurcation then occurs that results in two alternative pathways, one of which leads to the synthesis of sitosterol and stigmasterol and the other to that of campesterol.
 In fact, there are more than thirty enzyme-catalysed steps in the overall process of plant sterol biosynthesis, each associated with membranes, and detailed descriptions are available from the reading list below.
-The 4,4-dimethyl- and 4α -methylsterols are part of the biosynthetic pathway, but are only minor if ubiquitous sterol components of plants.
+The 4,4-dimethyl- and $4\alpha$ -methylsterols are part of the biosynthetic pathway, but are only minor if ubiquitous sterol components of plants.